carpentries/docs.carpentries.org/source/resources/curriculum/lesson-life-cycle.md

   * Run [alpha pilot workshops](lesson-pilots.md#alpha-and-beta-pilots) and iterate on the design and content of the lesson.
   * Raise awareness of the lesson in The Carpentries community
 * **Beta:**
-  * Find Instructors who can teach the lesson in [beta pilot workshops](lesson-pilots.md#alpha-and-beta-pilots), and gather feedback from them to improve the lesson further.
+  * Find instructors who can teach the lesson in [beta pilot workshops](lesson-pilots.md#alpha-and-beta-pilots), and gather feedback from them to improve the lesson further.
     Consider inviting those [beta pilot instructors](./lesson-development-roles.md#beta-pilot-instructors) to join the team developing/maintaining the lesson.
   * [Publish the lesson to Zenodo and obtain a DOI](./lesson-release.md)
   * [Submit the lesson for peer review in The Carpentries Lab](https://github.com/carpentries-lab/reviews/)